-Since the additives were the independent variable, being able to adjust what was the additive gave a clear result in the yeast's health and activity.
-The results showed how certain additives that contain easily soluble glucose help stimulate the yeast and create a better environment for the yeast more than those which affect the pH of the dough by themselves.
-After collecting the data from the experiment, I ran an ANOVA test through Rcmdr to look for evidence that the additives and their weight loss were not equal.
-The results showed that the additives and their weight loss was not equal, where F(9,20)=14.49, p<0.0001.
-With these results from the ANOVA test I then was able to run the Multiple Comparisons of Means: Tukey Contrasts test to test which additive pairs and their means were different.
-The Tukey test showed that there was a statistical significance to the additives and how active the yeast was during the rising cycle for the dough.
-When looking at the results it showed that adding easily soluble and digestible sugars to saturate the hydration with the yeast rather than changing its pH environment is much more beneficial to the yeast for its activity to increase its rate of reaction (Mazzoleni, S. et al.2015).
-This would mean a better rise for dough because of the increased activity.
+Since the additives were the response variable, being able to adjust what was the additive gave a clear result in the yeast's activity.
+The results of this project showed how certain additives that contain easily soluble glucose help stimulate the yeast and create a better environment for the yeast more than those which affect the pH of the dough by themselves.
+The Multiple

+Comparisons of Means: Tukey Contrasts test showed that there was a statistical significance to the additives and how active the yeast was during the rising cycle for the dough where F(9,20)=14.49, p<0.0001.
+Adding easily digestible sugars to saturate the hydration with the yeast rather than changing its pH environment is much more beneficial to the yeast for its activity to increase its rate of reaction.
+(Mazzoleni, S. et al.2015) This means there would mean a better rise for dough because of the increased activity.
 We can see this by the weight loss and directly relate it to the activity of the yeast in the first 60 minutes and the following 60 minutes for a total of 120 minutes.
-The following figures show the 60-minute mark and 120-minute mark and their change in their net mean weights based on the additive.
-The data showed that the additives that have easily soluble glucose in them helped initiate the yeast for a quicker fermentation, which means the initial weight loss of the first 60 minutes tended to be more than for those additives which just made a better environment for the yeast by changing the pH levels of the dough, like the Lemon juice in all 3 volumes.
-But we can also see from both figures below that honey, white sugar and brown sugar all consistently experience higher weight loss, and the control of water, where the yeast is unimpeded, has a consistent net weight loss from the activity of the yeast than when comparing it with the other additives.
+The following figures show the 60 minute mark and 120 minute mark and their change in their net mean weights based on the additive.
+The data showed that a lot of the ones that have easily soluble glucose in them helped initiate the yeast for not only a quicker fermentation, which means the initial weight loss of the first 60 minutes tended to be more than those which just made a better environment for the yeast by changing the pH levels of the dough like the Lemon juice in all 3 volumes.
+But we can see from both figures below that honey, white sugar and brown sugar are all consistently on the higher weight loss, and the control of water, where the yeast is unimpeded has a consistent net weight loss from the activity of the yeast than when comparing it with the other additives.

-Figure 3.
-Weight Loss After the First Hour of Fermentation in a Sealed Container of the Different Additives.

-Here, we can see even with the standard deviation that brown sugar and honey overall had the largest initial uptick in fermentation reaction attributing to its higher weight loss.
+Figure 1.
+Weight loss after the first hour of fermentation in a sealed container of the different additives, we can see even with the standard deviation that brown sugar and honey overall had the largest initial uptick in its fermentation reaction attributing to its higher weight loss.